hmcts/slack-help-bot/README.md

 1. Asks Azure AI services for recommendation for area, environment and team.
 2. Searches Azure AI search for similar requests.
-3. Searches Azure AI search for anything on the hmcts way that might be relevant.
-4. Creates the request in Slack and Jira.
+3. Creates the request in Slack and Jira.
-5. Stores the request in Cosmos DB.
+4. Stores the request in Cosmos DB.
-6. Replies on the help request Slack thread are added to Jira.
+5. Replies on the help request Slack thread are added to Jira.
    - Replies on Jira are not added to Slack.

 For direct-message questions the application:

 1. Searches the `the-hmcts-way` index in `Azure AI Search`.
 2. Sends the retrieved documentation snippets and the user's question to `Azure AI Services`.
-3. Replies in Slack with a generated answer and source links.
+3. Replies in Slack with a generated answer, source links, an `I have read the above suggestion` checkbox and `Solved` / `Still need help` buttons.
+4. Opens the ticket form when the user confirms they read the suggestion and selects `Still need help`.
+5. Uses the original direct message as the ticket description.

 On close of the help request: